Soccer

 2005-10: Assistant/associate head coach, TCU

-Plakorus, the 2014 Big Sky Conference Coach of the Year, is just the third coach in the history of the Montana soccer program, following Betsy Duerksen (1994-2003) and Neil Sedgwick (2004-10).
+Plakorus, the 2014 Big Sky Conference Coach of the Year, was just the third coach in the history of the Montana soccer program, following Betsy Duerksen (1994-2003) and Neil Sedgwick (2004-10).

-Montana won the Big Sky tournament title in 2011 in Plakorus’s first season, which sent the Grizzlies to their first NCAA tournament since 2000.
-They fell in a competitive match to eventual national champion Stanford.
+Montana won the 2011 Big Sky tournament title in Plakorus’ first season, which sent the Grizzlies to their first NCAA tournament since 2000.
+They fell in a competitive match to eventual national champion Stanford, but the turnaround during Plakorus' first season was eminent.
+Montana went 3-12-3 in 2010, the year prior to Plakorus' arrival.

 The Grizzlies claimed a share of the regular-season title in 2012 and lost in the tournament championship match in a shootout.
-They won the outright regular-season title in 2014 by going unbeaten (8-0-2) in 10 league matches.
+They won the outright regular-season title in 2014 by going unbeaten (8-0-2) in 10 league matches and bringing the conference tournament back to Missoula.

-In five seasons under Plakorus, Montana has had 19 first- or second-team All-Big Sky Conference selections.
+In seven seasons under Plakorus, Montana had 26 first- or second-team All-Big Sky Conference selections.
 The team’s four first-team selections in 2014 were the most for the program since 2004.

-Plakorus has coached five players to NSCAA All-Pacific Region honors.
+Plakorus coached eight players to NSCAA/United Soccer Coaches All-Region honors.

-Montana has also excelled academically under Plakorus.
-The Grizzlies have earned the National Soccer Coaches Association of America Team Academic Award each year under Plakorus and have had 83 Academic All-Big Sky Conference selections the last five years.
+Montana also excelled academically under Plakorus.
+The Grizzlies earned the National Soccer Coaches Association of America/United Soccer Coaches Team Academic Award each year under Plakorus and had 121 Academic All-Big Sky Conference selections.
+Its team GPA rose from 3.23 during his first season to 3.53 in 2016-17.

 2011 NSCAA Team Academic Award (3.23 GPA)